isomerpages/moe-evergreenpri/_our-processes-and-programmes/ICT/Information Communications Technology.md

 | Primary 4 	| Implement procedures or guidelines for personal safety and security 	|
 | Primary 5 	| Recognising and rejecting inappropriate content which are socially or morally unacceptable 	|
 | Primary 6 	| Recognise ways to prevent and minimise security risks in various online situations 	|

+### Code for Fun Primary 4 2022

+This programme is compulsory for all Primary 4 students and carried out across two 5-hour training sessions during the March and June holidays.
+Students were involved in learning about block-based coding concepts using the Sphero Bolt, Computational Thinking skills, Artificial Intelligence and Cyber security.